Landau Singularities of the 7-Point Ziggurat I: The seven-point graph The seven-point graph G7

 \subsection{Relaxations}

-In order to complete the enumeration of all possible (first-type Landau) singularities of seven-point amplitudes in massless planar theories, it remains to consider all possible relaxations of graph Fig.~(\ref{fig:two})(b).
+In order to complete the enumeration of singularities of ${\cal{G}}_7$, it remains to consider all possible relaxations of graph Fig.~(\ref{fig:two})(b).
 By relaxation, we mean any subgraph that can be obtained by contracting any subset of propagators (which, at the level of the Landau equations, amounts to setting the corresponding Feynman parameters to zero).
 We don't need to explicitly consider ``edge deletions'', mentioned at the end of Sec.~\ref{sec:zig}, since solutions associated to such subgraphs come along for the ride as solutions of the parent graph with identically zero momentum flowing through the deleted edge.

-It is interesting to note that the analysis of four-, five- and six-particle ziggurats reviewed in Sec.~\ref{sec:two} does not reveal any additional singularities in relaxations beyond those already encountered at leading order.
-This certainly cannot be the case for graph Fig.~(\ref{fig:two})(b) since it does not have any leading singularities corresponding to symbol letters of type $b_6$, yet it contains (after relaxing 10 propagators) subgraphs of one-loop three-mass box type, which do have such singularities (see for example~\cite{Dennen:2015bet}).
-Therefore we know that the seven-point ziggurat has singularities (leading and/or subleading) corresponding to \emph{all} elements of the heptagon symbol alphabet, but our analysis is not yet enough to conclude that no \emph{other} singularities are possible.
-Since Fig.~(\ref{fig:two})(b) has quite a few nontrivial graphs as relaxations, we postpone a full analysis of this question to a companion paper.
+It is interesting to note that the analysis of the four-, five- and six-particle graphs reviewed in Sec.~\ref{sec:two} does not reveal any additional singularities in relaxations beyond those already encountered at leading order.
+This certainly is not the case for ${\cal{G}}_7$ since it does not have any leading singularities corresponding to symbol letters of type $b_6$, yet it contains (after relaxing 10 propagators) subgraphs of one-loop three-mass box type, which do have such singularities (see for example~\cite{Dennen:2015bet}).
+Therefore we know that ${\cal{G}}_7$ has singularities (leading and/or subleading) corresponding to \emph{all} elements of the heptagon symbol alphabet, but our analysis is not yet enough to conclude that no \emph{other} singularities are present.
+Since ${\cal{G}}_7$ has quite a few nontrivial graphs as relaxations, we postpone a full analysis of this question to a companion paper.